-Books and audiobooks can be borrowed for up to four weeks.
+Books, audiobooks, DVDs and CDs can be borrowed for up to four weeks.

-Magazines, CDs, DVDs and tech toys can be borrowed for up to two weeks.
+Magazines, tech toys and items from the Most Wanted collection can be borrowed for up to two weeks.

 Items can be returned to any of our City of Darwin library locations.
 All libraries have 24hr/7day return chutes located near their entrance.